-In my manager one-on-ones, I review what I’ve worked on the past week, and my plans for the upcoming week.
+In my Google product manager one-on-ones, I review what I’ve worked on the past week, and my plans for the upcoming week.
 I also take the time to alert my manager of potential delays with the dashboard project due to unforeseen engineering constraints.

 The pace of work has slowed down a bit, and I’m now able to catch up on the onslaught of emails I’ve received throughout the day.
 I also catch up with co-workers and hang out a bit before dinner time.

 Dinner time!
 I grab a to-go box for the bus ride home.

 6:30PM: Bus ride home

 After wrapping up some final emails, I catch up on personal work and finish reading a book on my Kindle.

 Home at last!
 The bus rides are shorter in the evening, so I have some time to hang out with some friends and relax for a few hours before I sleep.

 - So, You Want to Be a PM, but You Aren’t Technical.
 Read This.